 - Organized a community arts program that blended culture, education and micro-enterprise for Peoples Housing (1993-1995).
 Read about this program grew to serve 12,000 neighbors annually.

 - Led the transformation of Douglass Park, a major regional facility on the near West Side of Chicago, into a community cultural center (1996-1997).
 Read how we launched over a dozen community-facing arts, gardening and community building programs.

 - Organized the Creative America Project to inspire and prepare artists and creative professionals to lead in public life, including running for local office (2004-2007).
 I did training sessions and workshops in seven states.
 Download this PDF to get a sense of what this effort was all about.
 Download this PDF to see the training we offered and what inspired participants said.

 - Self published a slim (50 pages) book, America Needs You!”, that lays out the arguments for creativity being a national value and priority and that artists and creative professionals would make excellent and desperately needed leaders in the public sector.
-Download the text for free here.
+Buy the book at Lulu.com.